 On Jan.
 28, 2020, the Federal Trade Commission (FTC) announced the annual changes to the notification thresholds for filings under the Hart-Scott-Rodino Antitrust Improvements Act (HSR), as well as certain other values under the HSR rules.
 These new thresholds will become effective Feb.
 27, 2020.

 As background, the HSR Act requires that acquisitions of voting securities or assets that exceed certain thresholds be disclosed to U.S. antitrust authorities for review before they can be completed.
 The “size-of-transaction threshold” requires that the transaction exceeds a certain value.
 Under certain circumstances, the parties involved also have to exceed “size-of-person thresholds.”
-This year’s values, which are adjusted annually based on changes in the GNP, take effect on Feb.
-27, 2017.
+This year’s values, which are adjusted annually based on changes in the GNP, take effect in a few weeks.
 The FTC also adjusted the safe harbor thresholds that govern interlocking directorates in competing companies.